-The program is a part of a research study conducted by Cincinnati State and the Manpower Demonstration Research Corporation (MDRC), a non-profit, non-partisan education and social policy research organization.
-The purpose of this study is to test whether CSA helps students stay in school and graduate.
+The CState Accelerate program was a part of a research study conducted by Cincinnati State and the Manpower Demonstration Research Corporation (MDRC), a non-profit, non-partisan education and social policy research organization.
+The purpose of this study was to test whether programs like CState Accelerate help students stay in school and graduate.

-Three Ohio community colleges are participating in the study: Cincinnati State (CState Accelerate), Lorain Community College (SAIL), and Cuyahoga Community College (D3).
+Three Ohio community colleges participated in the study: Cincinnati State (CState Accelerate), Lorain Community College (SAIL), and Cuyahoga Community College (D3).

-Each student has an academic coach who helps the student develop a success plan and works with them throughout their time in college.
+Each student had an academic coach who helped the student develop a success plan and worked with them throughout their time in college.
 This approach has proven to be successful in helping students reach their academic goals.

 The foundation of the program is student accountability.
 Students must set goals and make a commitment to meeting program requirements.
-In exchange for a commitment to the program, students receive financial assistance and incentives to reduce the cost of college attendance.
-Financial assistance includes:
+In exchange for a commitment to the program, students received financial assistance and incentives to reduce the cost of college attendance.
+Financial assistance included:

 - Tuition Assistance

 - Meet with the academic coaching team each month

 - Attend a career services activity once per semester

 - Complete success/graduation related activities